What is VoIP?

 In this particular area, VoIP takes the cake.
 Even though landline services providers have done their best to bring down the costs of traditional landline services, the overall costs, in the long run, are still much higher than VoIP, especially when considering international calls and weighing in value based on features.
 On average, integrating VoIP technology lets businesses save from 50% to 70% in costs.
 Not to mention, the installation of multiple landline phones in an office requires several wires to pass through walls.
 This hassle combined with the unsightly wires coming out of phone closets can make landline phones a lot of hassle and also costly due to maintenance requirements.

 Of course, the biggest difference between the two is technology.
 On the consumer end, an IP phone and a traditional phone work the same way.
 You pick up a receiver, hear a person on the other side, speak in the mouthpiece, and a conversation proceeds.
 However, if you have an internet connection but you want a landline phone in your office, you will have to go through the installation of copper wires and various other components.
 On the other hand, if you buy a VoIP phone, you can plug your internet cable into it and start using it to make and receive calls.

 - As mentioned earlier, the internet data packets can travel on various lines at the same time.
 Contrasting to that is the traditional phone where when you are talking to someone, a copper wire (a line) is dedicated to you and can’t be used by anyone else during that time.

 Benefits of VoIP

-VoIP is the new technology, and it has taken over the traditional telephone system to a great degree.
+VoIP is a new technology, and it has taken over the traditional telephone system to a great degree.
 This reason should be enough to switch to IP phones because you know most of the people you talk to use the internet.
 Having a landline as well as an internet connection to talk to the same people is redundant.
 Here are some of the main reasons for using VoIP technology for communication today.